FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/building-distributed-press-a-publishing-tool-for-the-decentralized-web.md

 ---
-featured: false
-post-date: "2023-02-08T00:00:00.000Z"
-author: null
-title: Building Distributed Press, a Publishing Tool for the Decentralized Web
+title: "Building Distributed Press, a Publishing Tool for the Decentralized Web"
 description: >-
   FFDW works with Hypha Worker Co-operative and Sutty to foster decentralized web publishing tools that offer creators an alternative to centralized